merrickgiles/perceptuallyEfficientOverinformativeness/README.md

-### Anonymised code for submission
+Code for the experiments and analysis for a project on the perceptual drivers of overinformativeness.

-Code for the experiments and analysis for the overinformativeness project.
+CogSci proceedings reporting Experiment One: https://escholarship.org/uc/item/4w25p5mj